UBICenter/child-allowance/jb/empirical.md

 # Empirical studies

+Researchers have studied family cash assistance programs across a range of settings and designs, from randomized controlled trials in Ghana to decades-long follow-ups of Americans born in the early 20th century.

-Evidence from unconditional cash transfers (UCTs) shows that child poverty causes a range of problems in child development and health.
-These studies suggest that child allowances would significantly improve physical and mental health, education, and long-term outcomes like earnings and even longevity.
+The results consistently find that cash benefits to families improve children's well-being, across indicators of physical and mental health, education, and long-term outcomes like earnings and even longevity.
+That is, child poverty *causes* problems in childhood and adulthood, and policies that reduce child poverty, such as child allowances, would address these problems to a large degree.

 This paper contains research from the United States and Canada, as well as from sub-Saharan Africa (SSA).
-As these sets of studies differ in context (developed vs. developing economies) and approach (SSA studies are more often randomized controlled trials), we organize them separately.
+As these sets of studies differ in context (developed vs. developing economies) and approach (SSA studies are more often randomized controlled trials), we organize them separately, beginning with the U.S. and Canada.
-The studies are

 ## United States and Canada